AbhinaV678/SneakerHead/README.md

 # SneakerHead
-A onestop website for customising the sneakers of your dreams!
+A onestop website for customising the sneaker of your dreams!